 The black pipe seen in the photos is actually

 over 200 feet of thick-walled hard poly pipe typically used for

 underground water lines.
-The pipe draped all over the roof, and then down
+The pipe draped all over the roof, and

 In the summer, the heated water

 was at times unbearably scalding, with no means to adjust the

 When the hot water ran out, the shower was over.